-Located across the sea from Hong Kong, this autonomous region covers a peninsula, two islands, and a strip of reclaimed land.
+Located across the sea from Hong Kong, the autonomous region of Macau covers a peninsula, two islands, and a strip of reclaimed land.
 The best hotels in Macau dot these distinct areas, districts & neighbourhoods.

 Until about 20 years, Macau (Macao) was a Portuguese territory.
 Today, Macau is connected to the mainland of China, giving it a unique mix of influences.
 Macau is now one of the best travel destinations in China, offering world-class gambling, food, and relaxation.

-Thanks to its sudden and rapid development, the city has become known as the ‘Vegas of Asia’.
-While you could stay at one of the lavish resorts along the strip, the rest of Macau still offers plenty to see and do.
+Thanks to its sudden and rapid development, Macau has become known as the ‘Vegas of Asia’.
+While you could stay at one of the lavish resorts & hotels along the strip, the rest of Macau still offers plenty to see and do.

 As you explore the best areas to stay in Macau, you can stroll around large public squares surrounded by an assortment of architectural styles.
 Or, with a trip to the southern island, you could spend your days outdoors, on the beach, or hiking the trails.

-Not sure where to find a hotel?
-Start searching for accommodations with this guide to the best places to stay in Macau…
+Not sure where to find your Macau hotel?
+Start searching for your Macau accommodations with this complete guide to the best places to stay in Macau…

 Where to stay in Macau: The best areas & neighbourhoods

-The combination of Portuguese and Cantonese cuisines, dialects, and architecture creates one of the most unique destinations in the Chinese region.
+With its combination of Portuguese and Cantonese cuisines, dialects, and architecture, Macau is one of the most unique destinations in the Chinese region.
 It’s also divided into four unique districts.

 You’ll find most of the action located inside the Macau peninsula.
 It’s also called Macau Centre and includes the entire city of Macau.